 For further information please refer to the Fellowship Training Handbook.

+You can be awarded a maximum of two years RPL on the ACRRM Fellowship Program.
 For more information you can view ACRRM's Recognition of Prior Learning Policy.

 The standard for all Fellowship assessments is of a doctor practising safely, confidently and independently in a full and diverse range of healthcare settings across Australia, with particular focus on rural and remote settings.

 While you may attempt an assessment once the minimum training time eligibility, or equivalent Recognition of Prior Learning (RPL) has been met for that modality, it is important to be well prepared prior to enrolling.
-Your Training Officer and Medical Educator will provide personalised advice on when, and in what training post, an assessment attempt is recommended.
+Your Training Program Advisor and Medical Educator will provide personalised advice on when, and in what training post, an assessment attempt is recommended.

 A programmatic approach to the assessment requirements is also strongly recommended.
 For further information please refer to the Fellowship Training Handbook.